angrykoala/wendigo/README.md

 * `clearRequestMocks` (default: true): Clears all previous mocks in the requests module
 * `viewport`: Viewport config to set when opening the browser, uses the same syntax as `setViewport`
+* `queryString`: Querystring to be appended to the url, can be a string or object.
+Avoid using this parameter if a query string is already present in the url

 **openFile(path, options?)**